Sam Daghles

 Osama Mohd Fathi Daghles, commonly known by the nickname Sam Daghles (born September 18, 1979), is a Jordanian professional basketball player of Palestinian origin.
-He currently works as an assistant coach for the Rio Grande Valley Vipers of the NBA G League.
+He currently works as CEO of the SD13 sports academy in Amman, Jordan.
 Born in Taiyuan, Shanxi, he lived in San Diego, California, where he played for James Madison High School.

 In 2006, he was selected 4th in the 8th round by the Idaho Stampede of the NBA D-League.

 Early career

 Daghles started playing basketball at age 14 during visits to local playgrounds.
 He made the James Madison High School varsity in his first year.

 Daghles met an automobile accident in his early college years.
 This was before he got involved with a travelling team called High Five America.
 He won an MVP award at San Diego Mesa College for his two years in junior college.

 Daghles would then receive a scholarship to attend Midwestern State University in his junior year.
 As a junior in the 2001–2002 season, he averaged 10.1 points, 4.4 rebounds, and 4.5 assists while starting 24 of 26 games.